scrtlabs/protocol/docs/source/AboutThisRelease.rst

 cryptographic guarantees.
 The following deductive statements explain why the Enigma protocol can be trusted for privacy and correctness.

 1. The attestation process provides verification for three things: the application’s identity, its intactness (that it has not been tampered with), and that it is running securely within an enclave on an Intel SGX enabled platform.
-[1]_
+(More information on the Intel SGX `attestation process <https://courses.cs.ut.ee/MTAT.07.022/2017_spring/uploads/Main/hiie-report-s16-17.pdf>`__ )

 2. The signing key of an enclave never exists outside of it.
 It follows that data can only be signed with this key as part of the specified instruction set running in an enclave.